-On July 26, 2017, OPI entered into a Power Generation Project and Operation and Maintenance Agreement (the "Agreement") with a local service provider for the operation, maintenance and management services for OPI's Modular Bunker Fuel-Fired Power Plant for a period of four years and may be renewed upon agreement of the parties.
+On July 26, 2017, OPI entered into a Power Generation Project and Operation and Maintenance Agreement (the "Agreement") with a local service provider for the operation, maintenance and management services for OPI's 8MW Modular Bunker Fuel-Fired Power Plant for a period of four years and may be renewed upon agreement of the parties.
 It also includes the hiring of contractors for repair services; sourcing and procuring of the required maintenance parts and other specific duties required by the Agreement.
 As compensation to the local service provider, OPI shall pay the (i) foreign operation and maintenance (O&M) fee amounting to ₱1.6 million, VAT inclusive per month and (ii) local O&M fee amounting to ₱0.32, VAT inclusive for every kWh generated and dispatched per month, subject to inflation factor.
+In 2022, OPI and the local service provider entered into a Second Operation and Maintenance Agreement with new terms of (i) foreign operation and maintenance (O&M) fee amounting to ₱1.9 million, VAT inclusive per month and (ii) local O&M fee amounting to ₱0.368, VAT inclusive for every kWh generated and dispatched per month.

-Total service fees incurred by OPI amounted to ₱37.4 million, ₱34.2 million and ₱29.5 million in 2021, 2020 and 2019, respectively presented as part of "Outside services" under "Direct Costs" account in the consolidated statements of comprehensive income.
+Total service fees incurred by OPI amounted to ₱36.0 million, ₱37.4 million and ₱34.2 million in 2022, 2021 and 2020, respectively presented as part of "Outside services" under "Direct Costs" account in the consolidated statements of comprehensive income.